World 5 Most Sustainable Textile Fibers

 Recycled Polyester Yarn Process

 rPET is not only more sustainable.
-But also comparatively eco-friendly with polyester. rPET is recycled by melting down existing plastic, then re-spinning it into new polyester fiber.
+But also comparatively eco-friendly with polyester. rPET is recycled by melting down existing plastic, and then re-spinning it into new polyester fiber.
 Basically, rPET is made from plastic objects thrown away by consumers.
-The Textile exchange promised 20% of all polyester will be recycled into rPET by 2030.
+The Textile exchange promised that 20% of all polyester will be recycled into rPET by 2030.

 3. Recycled Cotton

-Cotton is the most common fibre and fabric used in the world.
+Cotton is the most common fiber and fabric used in the world.
 But growing cotton can be problematic for human beings.
 Because growing and cotton processing is not sustainable at all due to the higher consumption of water as well as energy.

 Recycled Cotton Fiber